-New students can obtain a Ryerson University Student ID, or reactivate their previous ID, which can be used to activate your Ryerson University student account and allow you to enroll in courses online.
+New students must obtain a Ryerson University Student ID before they can activate their Ryerson University student account, register in a certificate program, or enroll in courses online.

 Note: Students without a Student ID can otherwise only enroll in-person or by mail.